Table of Contents

 - Perry CL.
 Preadolescent and adolescent influences on health.
 In: Institute of Medicine.
 Promoting Health: Intervention Strategies from Social and Behavioral Research.
 Smedley BD, Syme SL, eds.
 Washington, DC: National Academy Press; 2000:217-253.

 - Emmons KM.
 Behavioral and social science contributions to the health of adults in the United States.
 In: Institute of Medicine.
 Promoting Health: Intervention Strategies from Social and Behavioral Research.
 Smedley BD, Syme SL, eds.
 Washington, DC: National Academy Press; 2000:254-321.

 - Agency for Healthcare Research and Quality.
 U.S. Preventive Services Task Force (USPSTF).
-Available at: http://www.ahrq.gov/professionals/clinicians-providers/guidelines-recommendations/uspstf/index.html.
+Available at: https://www.ahrq.gov/cpi/about/otherwebsites/uspstf/index.html.
+Accessed March 4, 2021.